The Shape of Shelter

 Mine starts with a house called Pebblestone, a Rottweiler with boundary issues, and two small boys who think I’m indestructible.

-It starts with me: a woman who has survived enough chaos to qualify as a minor natural disaster, standing in the wreckage of a life that didn’t go to plan.
-It starts with me deciding, quietly, not to lie down in it.
+It starts with me.
+A woman who has weathered enough storms to know better than to romanticise them, standing in the wreckage of a life that didn’t go to plan.

 There are no fairytales here.